Skip to Content

 Resistance can be confirmed by dung testing.
 This can be done either on:

-Where a problem is suspected, professional advice from a veterinary practitioner or other animal health specialist should be sought and presence of resistance confirmed by appropriate laboratory tests.
+Where a problem is suspected, professional advice from a veterinary practitioner or other animal health specialist should be sought and presence of resistance confirmed.
+There are a number of laboratory testing methods available for the detection and confirmation of AR; ask your veterinary practitioner for guidance on selecting an appropriate test.

 Effective treatment goals